airbytehq/terraform-provider-airbyte/docs/resources/source_salesforce.md

 Required:

-- `criteria` (String) must be one of ["starts with", "ends with", "contains", "exacts", "starts not with", "ends not with", "not contains", "not exacts"]
 - `value` (String)

+Optional:

+- `criteria` (String) must be one of ["starts with", "ends with", "contains", "exacts", "starts not with", "ends not with", "not contains", "not exacts"]; Default: "contains"